asharma567/chat_bot_w_RNN/README.md

 ---

-### How would you design an auto-categorization model to give topic level suggestions? takes a list of messages and returns a TopicId.
+### How to design an auto-categorization model to give topic level suggestions?
+Input--takes a list of messages, Output--returns a TopicId.

 Assumming the list of messages represents a dialogue and we have labels, there are a few approaches we can take but lets focus on these two:

-1. similarity query using TFIDF -> LSI -> Similarity Matrix
+1. similarity query using TF-IDF -> LSI -> Similarity Matrix
 1. training a classifier on the vectorized corpus.

 Buildout approach (2) if (1) doesn't work well.
 Why?
-Because the classifier can use the TFIDF feature matrix built in (1).
+Because the classifier can use the TF-IDF feature matrix built in (1).

 **1)**